 - 1/4 teaspoon salt

-- First you must bust out your handy-dandy food processor.
-Process the almonds and cashews until they resemble a course flour-like meal.
+In a food processor, process the almonds and cashews until they resemble a course flour-like meal.
 Add in coconut and pulse a few times, then add in dates (pitted).
 After this is well combined add in the honey and coconut oil, adding more of either as needed.
-The dough should stick together if you pinch it between your fingers and it will likely form a ball in the food processor when you've added enough of the oils.
+The dough should stick together if you pinch it between your fingers and it will likely form a ball in the food processor when you've added enough of the oil and honey.

 More Lara Bar and Energy Bite Recipes: